prestodb/presto/presto-docs/src/main/sphinx/connector/hive.rst

 Tuning Properties
 ^^^^^^^^^^^^^^^^^

-The following tuning properties affect how many retries are attempted when communicating with S3.
+The following tuning properties affect the behavior of the client used by the Presto S3 filesystem when communicating with S3.
 Most of these parameters affect settings on the ``ClientConfiguration`` object associated with the ``AmazonS3Client``.

 ===================================== =========================================================== ===============
 Property Name                         Description                                                 Default